broadinstitute/cromshell/README.md

    ####  Start/Stop workflows
    * `submit [-w] <wdl> <inputs_json> [options_json] [included_wdl_zip_file]`
-     * Will automatically validate the WDL and JSON file.
+     * Automatically validates the WDL and JSON file.
-     * Submit a new workflow.
+     * Submit a new workflow to the Cromwell server.
      * *`-w`* [COMING SOON] Wait for workflow to transition from 'Submitted' to some other status before ${SCRIPTNAME} exits.
      * *`included_wdl_zip_file`*  Zip file containing any WDL files included in the input WDL
    * `abort [workflow-id] [[workflow-id]...]`